kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 ---
 title: "The AI Prisoner's Dilemma"
-description: ""
+description: "Individual rational choices about AI adoption might be leading us toward outcomes none of us actually want.
+Here's why we might be trapped in a collective dilemma."
 isDraft: true
-pubDatetime: 2025-06-08T22:00:00-8:00
+pubDatetime: 2025-06-12T21:44:00-8:00
 tags:
-- gamedev
 - ai
+- technology
+- productivity
-- cursor
+- future
 - meta
 ---

 I've been thinking about this thing I'm calling the AI prisoner's dilemma.
-The tech industry can't seem to make up its mind about AI - one month it's going to save us all, the next it's going to destroy everything.
-But beneath all the hot takes, there's this weird structural problem: we might be racing toward something none of us actually want.
+The tech industry can't make up its mind about AI: one month AI's going to save us all, the next it's going to destroy everything.
+Beneath all the hot takes, there's this weird structural problem: we might be racing toward something none of us actually want.

 Here's the dilemma: If we _avoid_ using AI, we keep things as they are for now, but risk getting left behind.
 Those who adopt AI could gain such a big advantage